 Mourning the loss of a loved one is one difficult enough without adding the stress of estate administration.
 Instead of being given time to grieve, a surviving spouse or family member may be tasked with paying their loved one’s taxes, transferring trust assets, and meeting the financial obligations of the estate.
 Even if a trustee is comfortable executing the terms of a trust, any mistakes made during the process could have long-lasting and costly consequences.

-We Handle the Business Matters, You Attend to What Matters Most
+Our Trust And Estate Administration Law Firm Handles The Business Matters, You Attend To What Matters Most

 The Law Firm of Kavesh, Minor & Otis, Inc. has handled the post-death administration for over 4,000 estates, easing the burden on clients throughout Southern California.
 We offer a free initial consultation with trustees to determine what will need to be done during administration, finding the best ways to help you achieve your goals with minimal stress.
 Simply fill out our contact form to get started.

 Our Trust And Estate Administration Attorney Can Help With The Following: